Dannys-Portfolio/Cleaning_Layoff_Data/README.md

 Overview:

-Using MySQL, I completed a data cleaning project that identified duplicates, standardized data, and handled missing values, preparing a layoffs dataset for analysis.

-- Data Cleaning Process
+Using MySQL, I prepared a dataset focused on company layoffs.
+In order for the data to be ready for analysis, I performed the following steps:

 - Removed duplicate records using ROW_NUMBER() and PARTITION BY
 - Standardized company names using TRIM()
 - Standardized industry names